 The optimization stage, as the name implies, deals with process optimization.
 The first step is to utilize existing solutions for an integrated steelmaking process.
-This means the use of renewable energy and recycling of energy-rich gases and heat.
+This means the use of renewable energy and the recycling of energy-rich gases and heat.
 Industry 4.0 and digitalization have made it possible to optimize processes in the steel industry, making them more efficient by leveraging new technologies.
 For example, in electric steelmaking, new technologies can be utilized to optimize the electric arc furnace.
 A good example of this is Luxmet’s solution ArcSpec.
 It makes it possible to optimize the furnace to be more efficient and productive, making the process more environmentally friendly.
 The implementation of advanced process control and Industry 4.0 enables the best performance in the industry.
-These methods will further reduce energy consumption and related carbon emissions.
+These methods will further reduce energy consumption and related carbon emissions and help with the decarbonization of steel industry.
 (Ellis & Bao 2021)

 Steel scrap will play a major role in the optimization stage.
 Recycling steel scrap has already reduced emissions as the route using recycled steel requires 56% less energy than the route using iron ore in the primary steel production (Institute of Scrap Recycling Industries 2012).
 Scrap-based EAF steelmaking will increase over time, but the regional availability and the quality of scrap will affect its use and the used steelmaking route.
 It is also possible that the usage of scrap will increase in the BOF process, because technically, up to 30% of BOF’s charge can be scrap.
 (Ellis & Bao 2021)